SAP/alert-notification-node-client/docs/examples/send-event-and-consume.md

 ## @Example

-In order for this example to work you need to replace _username_, _password_ and  _region_ (inside properties field) with ones specific for you.
+In order for this example to work you need to replace _username_, _password_ and  _region_  with ones specific for you.

 ```js
 import {